Albert0i/probabilistic-data-structure/README.md

 - [HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf)

 ---
-If the size of dataset is 1000, Log(1000) ≈ 9.96 (base 2) which means number of leading/trailing zeros we need to count is 10.
-Log(10) ≈ 3.32 (base 2) which means number of bits required in each bucket is 4.
-This is why it is called **LogLog**.
+If the size of dataset is 1000, Log(1000) ≈ 9.96 (base 2) which means number of leading/trailing zeros to count is 10; Log(10) ≈ 3.32 (base 2) which means number of bits required in each bucket is 4.
+This is why **LogLog** is called.
 ![alt log log](img/log2.JPG)